curv3d/curv/BUILD.md

 * `make`
 * `make install`

+# Installing

 ## Ubuntu Linux 16.04 build instructions
 * Open the Terminal application and run the following commands:
   * Install the relevant dependencies used to build `curv`:

-  `sudo apt install cmake git-core libboost-all-dev libdouble-conversion-dev libopenexr-dev libtbb-dev libglm-dev checkinstall`
+  `sudo apt install cmake git-core libboost-all-dev libdouble-conversion-dev libopenexr-dev libtbb-dev libglm-dev gedit  checkinstall`

   * If you don't already have dev packages for your GPU installed -- eg running a **server version** -- then you'll probably need to also install these: